Civil Rights Cases: Background

 Black American plaintiffs, in five cases from lower courts, sued theaters, hotels, and transit companies that refused to admit them, or had excluded them from "white only" facilities.
 The Civil Rights Act of 1875 had been passed by Congress and entitled everyone to access accommodation, public transport, and theaters regardless of race or color.
 This followed the American Civil War (1860–1865), President Abraham Lincoln's Emancipation Proclamation (1 January 1863) to end slavery, and the Fourteenth Amendment to the US Constitution (9 July 1868), which reads, "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."
 To implement the principles in the Fourteenth Amendment, Congress had specified that people could not be discriminated against on grounds of race or color in access to services offered to the general public.
 The business owners contended that the Civil Rights Act of 1875 was itself unconstitutional, and an Act of Congress should not be able to interfere with their private rights of property.

-At the supreme court level, the five originally independent cases – United States v.
+At the Supreme Court level, the five originally independent cases – United States v.
 Stanley, United States v.
 Ryan, United States v.
 Nichols, United States v.
 Singleton, and Robinson et ux. v.
 Memphis & Charleston R.R.
 Co. – were consolidated for issuing a single judgment.

 Judgment

-The Supreme Court, in an 8–1 decision by Justice Joseph P. Bradley, held that the language of the 14th Amendment, which prohibited denial of equal protection by a state, did not give Congress power to regulate these private acts, because it was the result of conduct by private individuals, not state law or action, that black people were suffering.
+The Supreme Court, in an 8–1 decision by Justice Joseph P. Bradley, held that the language of the Fourteenth Amendment, which prohibited denial of equal protection by a state, did not give Congress power to regulate these private acts, because it was the result of conduct by private individuals, not state law or action, that black people were suffering.
 Section five empowers Congress only to enforce the prohibition on state action.
 Legislation by Congress on subjects which are within the domain of the state were, apparently, not authorized by the Fourteenth Amendment.
 Private acts of racial discrimination were simply private wrongs that the national government was powerless to correct.

 Bradley said the following, holding the Constitution did "not authorize Congress to create a code of municipal law for the regulation of private rights," as distinct from "state" laws.
 In effect, only state bodies were sufficiently "public" so as to be regulated.